smaggio123/Front-End-Flashcard-App/README.md

 ### Test

-#### User is tested with true/false, matching, multiple choice, and written questions
+#### User is tested with true/false, matching, multiple choice, and written questions.
+When the user submits the test, the app will give the user a grade based on their test results.
 <!--

 ## Learning features